mrMikoma/SaLKo_website/monitoring/README.md

 ### Auto-Configured Servers

-The deployment workflow automatically sets up:
+The deployment workflow automatically creates a `servers.json` file that configures:

-- **SaLKo Dev** - Development database (salko-postgres-dev)
+- **SaLKo Dev** - Development database (salko-postgres-dev:5432)
-- **SaLKo Prod** - Production database (salko-postgres-prod)
+- **SaLKo Prod** - Production database (salko-postgres-prod:5432)

-Both use the `salko_admin` credentials and are ready to connect without manual configuration.
+Both use `salko_admin` username.
+You'll need to enter the password on first connection.

+**Note**: If servers don't appear, redeploy the monitoring stack via GitHub Actions to regenerate the configuration.

 ### Common Tasks